Samdopika/cse15l-lab-reports/lab1Report.md

 * `mkdir` : It is used to make a new directory.
 * `exit` : The exit command terminates the remote access.
 * `cat` : The cat command displays the contents of one or more files without having to open the file for editing.
-* `cp` : The cp command is used to copy files or sub-directories to another directory **Moving Files with scp**
+* `cp` : The cp command is used to copy files or sub-directories to another directory.

+**Moving Files with scp**
 ---
 ![image](images/Picture4.jpg)